Section 11 – Deceased Persons

 - Work-in-process if the deceased carried on business and had elected to exclude work-in-process when calculating income5;

 - Retroactive payment of a disability annuity or EI benefit paid after the date of death but to which the deceased was entitled prior to that date.

 If the legal representative elects to file an optional return, all rights or things have to be reported therein except those transferred to beneficiaries.
 Rights or things transferred to a beneficiary before the filing deadline for an optional return have to be reported by the beneficiary.

-3 Retroactive payments received pursuant to a collective agreement signed after the date of death are not taxable.
-4 This election is abolished for a taxation year beginning after March 21, 2017.
-The inclusion of work in process in income is progressive over a five-year period (2018-2021).
+4 Retroactive payments received pursuant to a collective agreement signed after the date of death are not taxable.
+5 This election is abolished for a taxation year beginning after March 21, 2017.
+The inclusion of work in process in income is progressive over a five-year period from 2018 to 2021.
 For details on the transitional measures see Section VI.

 Income of a Partner or Sole Proprietor

 The legal representative may elect to report the business income earned between the end of the fiscal year and the date of death in an optional return if the deceased carried on business as a partner or sole proprietor and used the optional method (see Section VI).